-- What new features does C++ add to C?
+- Solution State State

-- What does Java remove from C++?
+- Solution State State

-- How should you use C and C++ commenting styles?
+- Solution Should you use C and C++ commenting styles?

-- Mow does a reference differ from a pointer?
+- How does a reference differ from a pointer?

-- When should you use pointers in C++?
+- Solution Should you use pointers in C++?

-- Where do C++ objects live in memory?
+- Solution States Sta

 - What is a member initialization list?

-- Why does C++ need destructors?
+- Solution States Sta

 - What is OCF and why is it important?

 - What's the difference between delete and delete[]?

 - What is operator overloading?